ostra-project/ostra-vm/README.md

-# Brownie Environment
+# Osta VM Environment

-This is the environment to develop our Smart Contract, we're using Brownie and Ganache (UI App) with a Mainnet Fork.
+This is our environment to develop the main Ostra Smart Contract, we're using Brownie and Ganache (UI App) with a Mainnet Fork.

 - BSC Public RPC Node replaced by a [Moralis](https://moralis.io/) Speedy Node